 Skip to content

-How to Fix: Safari not working on Mac as expected
+Fix: Safari app is not Loading or Working on Mac

-Before proceeding with any advanced fixes, you should start with the basics.
-In this regard, your first action should be restarting the PC.
+Before proceeding with advanced fixes, you should start with basic browser troubleshooting.
+Your first action should be restarting the PC.

 1. Click on the Apple apple logo from the menubar.